globus-labs/mof-generation-at-scale/envs/polaris.md

 make -j 4 ARCH=local VERSION="ssmp psmp"
 make -j 4 ARCH=local_cuda VERSION="ssmp psmp"
 ```

+> Notes:
+>  - The current version of SIRIUS prints a version message to stdout on launch, which breaks the ASE CP2K wrapper.
+Until that's resolved, we build without SIRIUS

 Run CP2K using a version of the [GPU binding script from ALCF](https://docs.alcf.anl.gov/polaris/running-jobs/#binding-mpi-ranks-to-gpus)
 modified to map multiple MPI ranks to each GPU: